chrishoage/docker-arch-meta-repo/README.md

+# ⚠ Notice ⚠

+This docker version was flaky due to trying to use systemd-nspawn in a container.
+I have [moved to build this using vagrant](https://github.com/chrishoage/vagrant-arch-meta-repo) in an arch linux Virtual Machine.

 # Docker Arch Meta Repo

 This container is uses an Arch base to build meta packages that have AUR depends